2000 Oregon Ducks football team

-The 2000 Oregon Ducks football team represented the University of Oregon during the 2000 NCAA Division I-A football season.
-The Ducks were led by sixth year head coach Mike Bellotti and participated as members of the Pacific-10 Conference.
-They played their home games at Autzen Stadium in Eugene, Oregon.
-Their roster on offense included quarterbacks Joey Harrington and A. J. Feeley, runningbacks Maurice Morris, Allan Amundson, Ryan Shaw, and Josh Line, receivers Marshaun Tucker, Sonny Cook, Cy Aleman, and tight ends Justin Peelle and Lacorey Collins.
+The 2000 Oregon Ducks football team represented the University of Oregon as a member of the Pacific-10 Conference (Pac-10) during the 2000 NCAA Division I-A football season.
+Led by sixth-year head coach Mike Bellotti, the Ducks compiled an overall record of 10–2 with a mark of 7–1 in conference play, sharing the Pac-10 title with Oregon State and Washington.
+Oregon was invited to the Holiday Bowl, where the Ducks beat Texas.
+The team played home games at Autzen Stadium in Eugene, Oregon.

+Oregon's roster on offense included quarterbacks Joey Harrington and A. J. Feeley, running backs Maurice Morris, Allan Amundson, Ryan Shaw, and Josh Line, receivers Marshaun Tucker, Sonny Cook, Cy Aleman, and tight ends Justin Peelle and Lacorey Collins.